Get a Cash Offer to Junk Your Car Now

 - Pure Scrap Value

 If your car still runs, or requires only a few repairs to get it running again, it might be sold to dealers at auctions.
-Buyers at auctions are looking for cars that can be repaired and put back into service at a profit (or even sold as a lemon!).
+Buyers at auctions are looking for cars that can be repaired and put back into service at a profit (or even sold as a lemon! - lots of cost-saving reasons to buy a car at auction).
 If you’re getting rid of your car even though it runs, it’s probably worth more than scrap value at auction.
 And if your car runs, you should make it clear to the salvage yard that you know the car has potential for an auction sale.

 Valuable Parts and Recyclables